codingyen/CodeAlone/README.md

 # [LeetCode](https://leetcode.com/problemset/algorithms/)
 Some of LeetCode questions are very interesting and worth to help understand the algorithm.
-I mainly use Python to solve the question with the simple way as much as possible.
+I mainly use Python and try to solve the question with the simpliest way.

 ## Algorithm